dominikjeske/dominikjeske.github.io/_posts/2020-11-09-source-generators.markdown

 Logging is only available when **SourceGenerator_EnableLogging** is set - we can also alter path where log file is generated **SourceGenerator_LogPath** (Default is obj folder of our SG).
 Logger sources can be found [here](https://github.com/dominikjeske/Samples/blob/main/SourceGenerators/HomeCenter.SourceGenerators/Extensions/SourceGeneratorLogger.cs)

 Additionally when something wrong is happening we can use Diagnostic available via ReportDiagnostic function of our context.
-We can event attach information from this diagnostic to specific line of code.
+We can even attach information from this diagnostic to specific line of code.

 ````c#
 public void TryLogSourceCode(ClassDeclarationSyntax classDeclaration, string generatedSource)